4Noy/EasyBackupGetterScript/README.md

 ## Configuration

-Before running the script, you need to configure the `ini.json` file in the same directory as the script.
+Run the script a first time to create `ini.json` with default parameters then configure the `ini.json` file in the same directory as the script.
 The `ini.json` file contains the following parameters:

 - `"server"`: The FTP server address.
 - `"username"`: The FTP server username.